18F/18f.gsa.gov/_posts/2016-07-21-buying-better-digital-products-part-1-proto-personas-and-understanding-the-problem.md

 - procurement
 - training
 image: /assets/blog/digital-acquisition-accelerator/complete-persona.jpg
 excerpt: Recently, 18F launched the Digital Acquisition Accelerator, a 6-8 month program aimed at creating change agents within two agencies to inspire a cultural shift within those agencies.
-This is the first blog in a series of three blog posts that provide a step-by-step guide to how we led the inception workshop.
+This is the first in a series of three blog posts that provide a step-by-step guide to how we led the inception workshop.
 description: Recently, 18F launched the Digital Acquisition Accelerator, a 6-8 month program aimed at creating change agents within two agencies to inspire a cultural shift within those agencies.
-This is the first blog in a series of three blog posts that provide a step-by-step guide to how we led the inception workshop.
+This is the first in a series of three blog posts that provide a step-by-step guide to how we led the inception workshop.
 ---
 Recently, 18F launched the [Digital Acquisition Accelerator](https://pages.18f.gov/digitalaccelerator/), a 6-8 month